2025 Sumy airstrike: Airstrike

 The assault targeted Sumy's city center during Palm Sunday church attendance, one of the year's most significant religious observances.
 According to the head of the regional military administration Volodymyr Artyukh, two ballistic missiles struck densely populated areas.
 One of the missiles was recorded striking at 10:20 a.m.
 EEST.
 Kyrylo Budanov, the Head of the Main Directorate of Intelligence, reported that the attack was carried out by Russian units of the 112th and 448th Rocket Brigades, who struck with two Iskander-M / Hwasong-11A (KN-23) ballistic missiles from the settlements of Liski in Voronezh Oblast and Lezhenki in Kursk Oblast.

 Former Ukrainian MPs Ihor Mosiychuk and Maryana Bezuglaya stated that a Ukrainian military formation for an awards ceremony could have taken place in Sumy during the attack, though Reuters was not able to independently confirm this.
 Mosiychuk stated that the event concerned servicemen of the 117th Territorial Defense Brigade and that civilians, including children, were also present.
 Mayor of Konotop Artem Semenikhin also stated on Facebook an award ceremony was to take place near the attack site.
 The Kyiv Independent could not independently verify these claims, while according to Ukrainska Pravda its sources confirmed the ceremony was scheduled to take place.
 On 14 April, Artyukh said he had been invited to the ceremony but said he did not organize it.
 Subsequently, the government dismissed Artyukh from office for making comments that appeared to confirm a military award ceremony was taking place.

 The Washington Post published on 16 April an article that contained an interview with a soldier of the 117th Brigade, claiming that on the day of the attack he, along with other soldiers, were gathered for the award ceremony in the basement of the university building.

 One of the attacks struck close to the Congress Center of Sumy State University, where the regional office of the Verkhovna Rada Commissioner for Human Rights, the Human Rights Protection Center, is located.
-Kremlin spokesman Dmitry Peskov stated that military servicemen were gathered at the Congress Center for an awards ceremony, and were a military target.
+Kremlin spokesman Dmitry Peskov stated that military servicemen were gathered at the Congress Center for an awards ceremony and that they formed a military target.

 Ukrainian authorities indicated that cluster munitions appeared to have been utilized in the attack.
 These weapons release multiple explosive submunitions across wide areas, presenting particular dangers to civilian populations when deployed near residential zones.

 BBC News Russian reported, citing dashcam footage, that the second rocket's strike occurred at ground level or low altitude, which is atypical for a cluster munition detonation.
 The report further noted that during cluster munition strikes, some submunitions often fail to detonate, remaining scattered at the site.
 It argued that if such items had been found on the ground, images would likely have been shared on Ukrainian social media platforms.